5 Ways HR Can Build Your Organization's Brand

 Employees who feel their companies offer competitive benefits packages are likely to share that opinion with others, which, of course, is great for your company brand.

-“… talent managers should think like businesspeople and innovators first, and like HR people last.
+“… talent managers should think like business people and innovators first, and like HR people last.
 Forget throwing parties and handing out T-shirts; make sure every employee understands what the company needs most and exactly what’s meant by high performance.”

-A challenge facing many businesses today, particularly multinational organizations, is in creating a unified global approach to messaging and communication.
+A challenge facing many businesses, particularly multinational organizations, is in creating a unified global approach to messaging and communication.
 The employee journey, branding, and messaging must remain consistent and build a global identity.

 This is accomplished through harmonizing, branded reward and communication programs with the same look, feel, and structure across all locations.
-In this way, each time an employee receives communication about policies, procedures or company news, whether they access that information in California or Canada, or the U.K. or the Philippines, they can engage with the brand and the company’s key messages.
+In this way, each time an employee receives communication about policies, procedures or company news, regardless of their location, they can engage with the brand and the company’s key messages.

-The technology an employee uses at work has an impact on his perception of the employer’s brand.
-Robust technology that is easy to use and engaging indicates that an organization is innovative.
+The technology an employee uses at work can impact their perception of the employer’s brand.
+Robust technology that is easy to use, current, and engaging indicates that an organization is innovative.

 The technologies can identify employee status updates such as address changes, new job titles, or family changes.
 They can then automatically generate personalized messages to offer congratulations, alert employees to required actions, and aid in benefits selection.
 This can all be achieved using consistent branding and messages to reinforce employee engagement with the organization.